Applied Behavior Analysis Concentration

 Students in the ABA concentration will complete course work in a Behavior Analyst Certification Board (BACB) ® Verified Course Sequence.

 These courses satisfy the coursework requirement component of becoming a Board Certified Behavior Analyst (BCBA).
-In 2016, UNF’s percentage of first-time test takers that passed the board examination was higher than the national average.
-Click here for pass rate data.
+In 2016, UNF's percentage of first-time test takers that passed the board examination was higher than the national average.
+Pass rate data.
+(Links to PDF file)

 Non-degree seeking students (i.e., those that wish to complete the VCS coursework, but do not wish to complete the M.Ed.) may complete the Applied Behavior Analysis coursework within our Graduate Certificate Program.